MINT-Summer Academy for Refugees

 Despite the coronavirus conditions, the MINT Summer Academy 2020 was a complete success and gave the participants a promising start to their academic careers.

-The program of the Summer School 2020 can be found here
+The program of the Summer School 2020 can be found here.

 MINT-Summer Academy 2019

-From September 2 to October 4, 2019, the Rostock International House hosted the MINT Summer Academy (MINTSA) for refugees interested in studying for the second time.
+From September 2 to October 4, 2019, the International Office hosted the MINT Summer Academy (MINTSA) for refugees interested in studying for the second time.
 The aim was to make the transition from language courses to the specific requirements of a STEM degree course easier for participants and to prepare them optimally for their future studies at the University of Rostock.

 A total of 24 international participants, mainly from refugee backgrounds, took part in the academy.
 The program offered them the opportunity to familiarize themselves with German academic culture and the demands of everyday university life.
 It included “showcase lectures” in the fields of electrical engineering, computer science, mechatronics and wind energy technology.
 In addition, the students learned language strategies to better deal with the linguistic challenges of STEM studies.